 Universal indicator solution (FLAMMABLE)

-Distilled water (***see note below)
+Distilled water (If distilled water is a problem, then tap water could be used.
+But it may affect the colours produced, especially in areas with hard water.)

 Safety and hazards

 Read our standard health and safety guidance (rsc.li/3zyJLkx) and carry out a risk assessment before running any live practical.